pixelastic/tailwind-config-norska/docs/README.template.md

 ## Theming

 The default values of many parts have been updated.
-The following tables expose all the updates values.
-If a specific table is not referenced, it means that the module is using Tailwind default configuration for it.
+The following tables expose all the theme values.
+In includes both Tailwind default value, custom values, and new theming option added by custom plugins.

 {{themes}}

 ## Variants

 The following variants are updated compared to the default Tailwind config.
-Mostly, it enables the `hover_` modifier.

 {{variants}}